-- Assess the patient and provide diagnosis; ensure that this diagnosis is within scope of this shared care protocol (section 2) and communicated to primary care. - Use a shared decision making approach; discuss the benefits and risks of the treatment with the patient and provide the appropriate counselling (see section 11) to enable the patient to reach an informed decision.
+- Assess the patient and provide diagnosis; ensure that this diagnosis is within the scope of this shared care protocol (section 2) and communicated to primary care. - Use a shared decision-making approach; discuss the benefits and risks of the treatment with the patient and provide the appropriate counselling (see section 11) to enable the patient to reach an informed decision.
 Obtain and document patient consent.
 Provide an appropriate patient information leaflet. - Assess for contraindications and cautions (see section 4) and interactions (see section 7). - Conduct required baseline investigations and initial monitoring (see section 8). - Initiate and optimise treatment as outlined in section 5.
-Transfer to primary care is normally after the patient has been treated for 3 months and with satisfactory investigation results for at least 4 weeks.
 Once the patient is known to be tolerating the medicine, transfer to shared care would normally take place.
-It is expected that at least one hospital review will occur before transfer to shared care occurs. - If shared care is considered appropriate, and once treatment is optimised, write to patient's GP practice, and request shared care; detailing the diagnosis, current and ongoing dose, baseline, and most recent test results, confirm the monitoring schedule and when the next monitoring is required.
+It is expected that at least one hospital review will occur before transfer to shared care occurs.
+Transfer to primary care is normally after the patient has been treated for 3 months and has had satisfactory investigation results for at least 4 weeks. - If shared care is considered appropriate, and once treatment is optimised, write to the patient's GP practice, and request shared care; detailing the diagnosis, the current and ongoing dose, baseline, and most recent test results, confirm the monitoring schedule and when the next monitoring is required.
 Include the specialist service contact information (section 13). - The specialist should also provide the details of the treatment to be undertaken by the GP.
-Including the reasons for the choice of treatment, medicine combination, frequency of treatment, and the next review date by the specialist.
-Prescribe sufficient medication to enable transfer to primary care (usually 28 days).
-Further prescriptions will be issued where there are unforeseen delays to transfer of care.
-The patient should not be put in a position where they are unsure where to obtain medication supplies.
-The specialist team will be responsible for monitoring and prescribing the medicine during this initial period.
+Including the reasons for the choice of treatment, medicine combination, frequency of treatment, and the next review date by the specialist. - Prescribe sufficient medication to enable transfer to primary care (usually 12 weeks), including where there are unforeseen delays in transfer of care.
+Further prescriptions will be issued if, for unforeseen reasons arrangements for shared care are not in place.
+Patients should not be put in a position where they are unsure where to obtain supplies of their medication.
+The specialist team will be responsible for monitoring and prescribing the medicine during this initial period. - Conduct the required monitoring in section 8 and communicate the results in writing to primary care within 14 days, where possible.
+After each review, provide primary care with a written summary within 14 days, advising whether treatment should be continued, confirming the ongoing dose, and whether the ongoing monitoring outlined in section 9 remains appropriate.

-- Conduct the required monitoring in section 8 and communicate the results in writing to primary care within 14 days, where possible.
-After each review, provide primary care with a written summary within 14 days, advising whether treatment should be continued, confirming the ongoing dose, and whether the ongoing monitoring outlined in section 9 remains appropriate. - Give advice to primary care on continuing treatment if a woman becomes or wishes to become pregnant or breastfeed. - Provide advice to primary care on the management of adverse effects if required. - Review patients annually. - Provide the patient with a patient information sheet and details of their treatment, including any dosage changes made, follow-up appointments, monitoring requirements, and specialist team contact details.
+- Give advice to primary care on continuing treatment if a woman becomes or wishes to become pregnant or breastfeed. - Provide advice to primary care on the management of adverse effects if required. - Review patients annually.
+Review once every two years if patients under a Patient Initiated Follow-ups (PIFU) pathway. - Provide the patient with a patient information sheet and details of their treatment, including any dosage changes made, follow-up appointments, monitoring requirements, and specialist team contact details.
 Highlight the importance of monitoring the patient and explain the potential withdrawal of treatment if monitoring appointments are not attended.